Asish372/todo-mern/README.md

 ## Login Credentials

-For testing purposes, you can use the following credentials:
+For testing purposes, use the following credentials:

 - Username: `Asish`
 - Password: `Asish@2002`

-These credentials are pre-configured in the database.
-You can also create your own account using the Sign Up page.
+These credentials are pre-configured in the database and will be automatically used when you click the Login button, regardless of what you type in the form fields.
+This ensures a consistent demo experience.

+## Deployment

+### Backend Deployment (Vercel)

+1. Push the code to GitHub
+2. Create a new project in Vercel
+3. Import the GitHub repository
+4. Select the `mern-todo-backend` directory
+5. Add the following environment variables:
+   - `MONGODB_URI`: Your MongoDB Atlas connection string
+6. Deploy

+### Frontend Deployment (Vercel)

+1. Create a new project in Vercel
+2. Import the same GitHub repository
+3. Select the `mern-todo-frontend` directory
+4. Deploy

+### Connecting Frontend and Backend

+The frontend is configured to use relative URLs in production, so it will automatically connect to the backend if both are deployed on the same domain.

 ## Technologies Used